 - 24. NA The AST will be placed within a containment structure that is sized to capture one and one-half (1 1/2) times the storage capacity of the system.
-For facilities with more than one tank system, the containment structure is sized to capture one and one-half (1 1/2) times the cumulative storage capacity of all systems. - ATTACHMENT G Alternative Secondary Containment Methods.
-Alternative methods for NA providing secondary containment are proposed.
+For facilities with more than one tank system, the containment structure is sized to capture one and one-half (1 1/2) times the cumulative storage capacity of all systems. - NA ATTACHMENT G Alternative Secondary Containment Methods.
+Alternative methods for providing secondary containment are proposed.
 Specifications showing equivalent protection for the Edwards Aquifer are found at the end of this form. - 25.
 Inside dimensions and capacity of containment structure(s):

 Length (L) (Ft.)
 Width (W) (Ft.)
-Height (H) (Ft.)
-L x W x H = (Ft 3) Gallons Total
+Height (H) (Ft.) $\begin{array}{c} L \times W \times H = \\ (Ft^3) \end{array}$ Gallons Total

-26. NA All piping, hoses, and dispensers will be located inside the containment structure.
-N I A Come of the pining to disconneys or actions at will extend extend the containment.

-Some of the piping to dispensers or equipment will extend outside the containment structure.
-NA

-The piping will be aboveground The piping will be underground

-27. The containment area must be constructed of and in a material impervious to the substance(s) NA being stored.
-The proposed containment structure will be constructed of

-28. ATTACHMENT H - AST Containment Structure Drawings.
-A scaled drawing of the containment structure is found at the end of this form that shows the following:

-NA Interior dimensions (length, width, depth and wall and floor thickness).

-NA Internal drainage to a point convenient for the collection of any spillage.
+- 26. NA All piping, hoses, and dispensers will be located inside the containment structure. - NA Some of the piping to dispensers or equipment will extend outside the containment structure. - \\ The piping will be aboveground The piping will be underground - 27.
+NA The containment area must be constructed of and in a material impervious to the substance(s) being stored.
+The proposed containment structure will be constructed of - 28.
+ATTACHMENT H AST Containment Structure Drawings.
+A scaled drawing of the containment structure is found at the end of this form that shows the following: - NA Interior dimensions (length, width, depth and wall and floor thickness). - NA Internal drainage to a point convenient for the collection of any spillage.